 How to Win

-To be entered for a chance to win, leave a comment on this post answering the question: How old are your kids and what time period in US History are they currently most interested in?
+To be entered for a chance to win, leave a comment on this post answering the question: How old are your kids, and what part of US History do they enjoy most?

 (If you’re reading this via email or reader, you must click here to leave your comment on this post at Simple Homeschool.
 Comments or emails left elsewhere don’t count as entries.)

-Note: This giveaway is only open to those in the contiguous US and in Canada–so sorry, international readers in other locations!
+Note: This giveaway is only open to those in the US–so sorry, international readers!

 For an extra entry, share about this giveaway on Facebook using the buttons below.
 Then leave another comment here letting me know you’ve done so!